 What belongs in your picture?
-Learn from an expert photographer how to compose a picture that takes the viewer’s eyes where you, the photographer, want them to go, and which settings can help you achieve that most effectively.
+Learn from an expert photographer how to compose a picture that takes the viewer’s eyes where you as the photographer want them to go as well as which settings can help you achieve that most effectively.
 Click here for our must-have wildlife photography gear.

 MORE IN THIS COURSE:

 - Using a Graduated Neutral-Density Filter for Landscapes